-Florida Department of Health Financial Conflict of Interest in Research Corresponding Principal Investigator: Title of project: GRANT NUMBERS ARE ASSIGNED DURING THE POST- AWARD PROCESS.
-THERE IS NO NEED TO FILL THIS LINE OF Grant number: THE FORM DURING THE APPLICATION STAGE.
-Step 1: Use the following tests to determine if the researcher and the researcher's immediate family, or any other personnel on the grant (sub-investigators and research staff) and their immediate families, have any of the following financial interests related to the research: OII "Immediate Family" means spouse, domestic partner, children, and dependents.
-"Financial Interest Related to the Research" means financial interest in the sponsor, product or service being tested, or competitor of the sponsor.
-Ownership interest, stock options, or other financial interest of any value related to the research.
-Does not include mutual funds or companies publicly traded on a stock exchange.
+Florida Department of Health Financial Conflict of Interest in Research Corresponding Principal Investigator: Title of project: amily, or any other personnel on "Immediate Family" means spouse, domestic partner, children, and dependents.
+"Financial Interest Related to the Research" means financial interest in the sponsor, product or scompetitor of the sponsor. service being tested, or Ownership interest, stock options, or other financial interest of any value related to the include mutual funds or companies publicly traded on a stock exchange.
 Compensation of any value related to the research.
-Proprietary interest related to the research of any value including, but not limited to, a patent, trademark, copyright or licensing agreement.
-Board or executive relationship in a company (such as a startup company but including publicly traded companies) related to the research, regardless of compensation.
-Any arrangement where the value of the ownership interests will be affected by the outcome of the research.
-For example, an arrangement has been made where the value of stock options given to the researcher by a startup company will vary depending on the outcome of the research.
-Any other interest that could be affected by the outcome of the research If any of the following above conditions are met, provide a description of financial interests related to the research: The grantee has no financial interests requiring disclosure Signed Dated Failure to disclose financial interests related to the research, and failure to provide an updated disclosure at least at the time the continuation request or if the financial interests of the researcher and personnel on the grant change, may result in: - Immediate termination of the grant. - Financial consequences, including repayment of all grant funds. - Any other action required by state law. of
+Proprietary interest related to the research of any value including, but not limited to, a copyright or licensing agreement.
+Board or executive relationship in a company (such as a startup company but including companies) related to the research, regardless of compensation.
+Any arrangement where the value of the ownership interests will be affected by the outcompany will vary depending on the outcome of the research.
+Any other interest that could be affected by the outcome of the research g publicly traded utcome of the research.
+If any of the following above conditions are met, provide a description of financial interests relat ted to the research: The grantee has no financial interests requiring disclosure The grantee has no financial interests requiring disclosure Signed Dated Failure to disclose financial interests related to the research, and failure to provide an updated of the continuation request or if the financial interests of the researcher and personnel on the grant Immediate termination of the grant.
+Financial consequences, including repayment of all grant funds.
+Any other action required by state law